Now Accepting New Patients ยท Same-Week Appointments

 Do I need to stop blood thinners before a nerve block?

-Medical Disclaimer: Educational content only.
-Consult Dr. Qureshi for personalized advice.
+Medical Disclaimer: This content is for educational purposes only and does not constitute medical advice.
+Individual results vary.
 Dr. Imran Qureshi, D.O. | 23501 Cinco Ranch Blvd, Suite G205, Katy, TX 77494 | (281) 982-2144

 Ready to get relief?